 - System requirements 1.
 High-speed Internet access account 2.Web browser access – Internet Explorer, Google Chrome, Firefox, or Safari 3.
 Compatible operating systems: 4.
 Windows 10 5.
 Windows 8 6.
 Windows 7 Service Pack 1 (SP1) Note: Although older versions of Microsoft Windows operating systems are no longer specifically supported, they should still function with your SB8200. a.Macintosh 10.4 or higher b.
 UNIX c.
 Linux

 - Simple and Secure Set-up: Plug-in the device, download the SURFboard Central App, and follow the instructions to activate the modem.
 Connect to a Wi-Fi router for networking.

 In case you are looking at an alternative that supports a host of ISPs, including COX, Comcast Xfinity, Spectrum, and Time Warner, the SB8200 from Arris is a decent option to rely on.
 While there are only two Gig Ethernet ports to rely on, the link aggregation support makes up for the same.
 Besides, this is a modem, and you need to purchase a router separately.
 However, if you are into gaming, this is a better gadget to consider for lowering gaming ping and reducing interference.

 For more details, read the ARRIS SB8200 Review.

 3. Netgear Nighthawk CM1200

-- Works with any wifi router: Connect any WiFi router to this modem’s Ethernet port to support all your wireless devices.
+- Works with any WiFi router: Connect any WiFi router to this modem’s Ethernet port to support all your wireless devices

-- Versatile connections: 4 Gigabit Ethernet ports give you fast wired connections to your computer, separate WiFi router, printer, game box, and other devices.
+- Four (4) Gigabit Ethernet ports give you fast wired connections to your computer, separate WiFi router, printer, game box, and other devices